Estimate Your Car Payment

 The list of optional equipment below represents a mix of optional dealer or factory installed features.
 Some must be added by the manufacturer during the production process whilst others can be installed here at the point of purchase.
 Please note that this list is intended for informational purposes only.
 If you have any questions please contact us for clarification.

 ULEV Emissions Equipment

 Port Installed Options

 SIRIUS Satellite Radio (PIO): Includes 4 month subscription.

 The Sansone Auto Network relies on external data provided by the vehicle manufacturer and other resources and, therefore, exact configuration, specifications, color and accessories are not guaranteed.
 We make every effort to present accurate information.
 Dealer will not be liable for any inaccuracies, claims or losses of any nature.
 Furthermore, inventory is subject to prior sale and prices are subject to change without notice.
 Cannot be combined with any other offer(s).
 Internet pricing posted on this website is only available to those customers who reference such pricing at time of sale.
 Prices EXCLUDE taxes, registration fees, DMV, license, finance, dealer installed options and documentation fee of $399.
 All offers with approved credit.
 All rebates to qualified buyers.
+All pre-owned vehicles are sold cosmetically as is.
 Sansone's Route 1 Mazda located on Route 1 proudly serves the automotive needs of Avenel, Colonia, Edison, Metuchen, South Amboy, Carteret, Sewaren, Islin, Perth Amboy, Port Reading, Woodbridge, Keasbey, Fords, Cliffwood, Linden, Scotch Plains, Rahway, Roselle and Clark